 We strongly recommend using the Banyan OIDC provider which will allow access to your Kubernetes clusters using native K8S RBAC.
 If you are configuring OIDC authentication, select Kubernetes and review our K8S OIDC Authentication capability.

-Then, configure a Hosted Service for Zero Trust access to your Kubernetes Cluster.
+Configure a Hosted Service for zero-trust access to your Kubernetes Cluster:

 HTTP_CONNECT_DAISY_CHAIN Mode, on the specified port.

 Now, they can set the

 kubectl to automatically tunnel the session over the Mutual-Auth TLS channel set up by Banyan.

 https_proxy=http://localhost:8081 kubectl get pods

 ~/.kube/config file instead of specifying the

 Verify that your output lists your running pods correctly.